paultopia/gobbledygook/content/pages/syllabus.md

 On Monday evening, read clone the course Github and complete the exercise at the end of the first Python lesson notebook (factorial); you don't need to turn it in, but let me know if you can't complete it; we'll look at people's solutions on Tuesday and use this as our test to make sure everyone is set up and functional.

-For **Tuesday**, read the [functions and scope]({filename}../Lessons/functions.ipynb), control flow [link tbd], simple data types [link tbd], and compound data types [link tbd] lessons on this site.
+For **Tuesday**, read the [functions and scope]({filename}../Lessons/functions.ipynb), [more loops and control flow]({filename}../Lessons/control_flow.ipynb), [simple data types]({filename}../Lessons/simple_data_types.ipynb), and [complex data types]({filename}../Lessons/complex_data_types.ipynb)  lessons on this site.
 Also read the Software Carpentry lessons on [functions](http://swcarpentry.github.io/python-novice-inflammation/06-func/index.html) and [making choices](http://swcarpentry.github.io/python-novice-inflammation/05-cond/index.html).
 [Python for everybody TBD].

 ### Week 2

 Coverage: using Python to get access to other people's code, libraries.
 Accessing the filesystem and the internet from Python.
 Error handling.
 Strings.

 Between week 1 and week 2, go through chapters 1-3 of DataCamp's [Introduction to Python](https://www.datacamp.com/courses/intro-to-python-for-data-science) course.
 You don't need to do chapter 4 (about the Numpy library) right now, though you can if you want to.
+Also read pg.
+56-126 of Python for Everybody.

 For **Monday**, read libraries [link tbd] and error handling [link tbd] on this site.